cherylcy/Chatbot/README.md

-# MERN Stack AI Chatbot
+# Document-Augmented Chat Platform

-This is an AI Chatbot application, inspired by ChatGPT, by using MERN Stack and OpenAI
+This is an AI Chatbot application, using MERN Stack and Gemini.

-It's a customized chatbot where each message of the user is stored in DB and can be retrieved and deleted.
+It's a customized chatbot with RAG capabilities, enabling contextual conversations based on user-provided documents.

 It's a completely secure application using JWT Tokens, HTTP-Only Cookies, Signed Cookies, Password Encryption, and Middleware Chains.

-Contributions are welcome